If your boiler regularly breaks down, makes funny noises or struggles to heat your home – you probably need a new one.

 How much does a new boiler cost?

-Quite often other elements of the heating system also need upgrading or replacing such as radiators, pipework and valves.
+Quite often other elements of the heating system will also need upgrading or replacing while your new boiler is installed, such as radiators, pipework and valves.

 What type of boiler do I need?